Online Master of Education Teacher Leadership

 - Examine educational leadership theories in relation to the K-12 school environment and society at large.

-- Demonstrate the ability to act on ethical issues inherent to teaching and learning and the educational technology sector.
+- Demonstrate the ability to act on ethical issues inherent to teaching, learning and curriculum policy.

 - Use oral and written communication skills to present plans, program information and assessment issues to K-12 stakeholders.